 - A prosperous Wales

 - A resilient Wales

 - A healthier Wales

 - A more equal Wales

+- A Wales of Cohesive Communities

 - A Wales of vibrant culture and thriving Welsh language

 - A globally responsible Wales

 In addition to the seven goals the PSB analysed the feedback from the assessment and identified a list of common themes.
 This list was reduced three priorities.
 These are: